zamoose/Elbee-Elgee/README.markdown

 * `lblg_sidebar_header()`: Hooks into top of sidebar.php
 * `lblg_sidebar_footer()`: Hooks into bottom of sidebar.php

+#### Settings API ####
+I have tried to hew as closely as possible to the recommended best-practices in the form of the WordPress Settings API.
+Elbee Elgee should leave a minimal database footprint (at the moment, it is two options, soon to be only a single option).
+By supporting the Settings API, Elbee Elgee can gain some manner of future-proofing and it obtains security features at a minimal cost.

 ### AREAS FOR IMPROVEMENT ###
 * SEO optimization is a work in progress.
 * More theme hooks.